samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 <!-- and their various methods to update and retrieve photos, videos, and albums along with their metadatas. -->

 **PHAssets** \
 First let's make something absolutely clear, the **PHAsset** object is not an actual video or photo object.
 Don't confuse it for a UIImage object.
-It's a metadata that represents the image, LivePhoto, or video as it resides in the user's Photo library.
-It's an immutable object that provide us the information we need to get the actual image or video and tons of other informations about them like their creation and modification dates, location data, favorite and hidden status etc.
+It's a metadata that represents the image, LivePhoto, or video as it resides in the user's photo library.
+It's an immutable object that provide us the information we need to get the actual UIImage object or video URL, along with tons of other informations about them like their creation and modification dates, location data, favorite and hidden status etc.

 **PHAssetCollections** \
 Sometimes you need to retrieve a group of assets, like in the case of an album in the user's photo library.
 These are usually returned as a PHAssetCollection object.
-In essence it is PhotosKit's representation of an Album or Moment in the photo library.
+In essence, this is PhotosKit's representation of an Album or Moment in the photo library.

 **PHFetchResult** \
-A simplified way of thinking of PHFetchResult is to consider it an array, which it is, in essence.
+A simplified way of thinking of PHFetchResult is to consider it an array, which it is.
 It contains all the same methods and conventions of arrays, such as count() and index(of:).
 Plus, it intelligently handles fetching data, caching it and re-fetching it as needed.
 You’ll be fine if you think of PHFetchResult as an intelligent array of assets or collections.
-And for the afromentioned reasons we use it over regular arrays for storing our assets and collections.

 ![Desktop View](https://c.tenor.com/A-ozELwp694AAAAC/thumbs-thumbs-up-kid.gif){: .shadow w="800" h="800" }
  _Ok that makes sense 👍_